svpino/ml.school/README.md

 3. Modify the Hyperparameter Tuning Job to find the best `learning_rate` value between `0.01` and `0.03`.
 Check the [ContinuousParameter](https://sagemaker.readthedocs.io/en/stable/api/training/parameter.html#sagemaker.parameter.ContinuousParameter) class for more information on how to configure this parameter.

-4. Modify the SageMaker Pipeline to run the Training and Tuning Step concurrently.
-This is not something you'd do in an actual application, but it's an excellent exercise to understand how the different steps coexist in the same pipeline.

-5. Modify the SageMaker Pipeline you created for the "Pipeline of Digits" project and add a Training Step.
+4. Modify the SageMaker Pipeline you created for the "Pipeline of Digits" project and add a Training Step.
 This Training Step should receive the training and validation data from the Processing Step you created in Session 1.

 ## Session 3 - Model Evaluation